Welcome to the webpages of the ILC physics and detector groups in Japan

 ILC activities in Japan

-Several groups based in universities and research institues in Japan are involved in ILC-related activities.
+Several groups based in universities and research institues in Japan are involved in ILC-related activities, coordinated within ILC-Japan and working closely with the ILC International Development Team (IDT).

 This includes studies of the physics which can be studied at ILC, designing the accelerator, detectors, infrastructure, and software which will be used to record and analyse the collisions, and working with international, national and local organisations and governments.